 Timeshare cancellation companies are a common resale scam that harm thousands of owners.
 The BBB has a study on timeshare exit companies, going over their fraudulent tactics and owners that are victims.

 While you may be promised a money-back guarantee, these have been rarely granted.
-Many of these contracts include terms that do not qualify refunds if your cancellation is being worked on.
+Many of these contracts include terms that do not qualify for refunds if your cancellation is being worked on.
 Furthermore, it is common that a foreclosure on your ownership is a “successful” cancellation or exit.
-This will harm your credit and stay on your report forever.
+This will harm your credit and stay on your report for seven years.